roseengineering/rfnanocli/README.md

 had this ability through its (USB) serial interface and its "data" command.
 However the new SAA2 does not.
 It uses a special binary protocol.
 Its measurements over the USB interface are also uncalibrated unlike the original nano.
-Lastly and probably, most importantly, you cannot control its UI over USB.
-So no more computer remote control visual operation of the device like I was able to do with the original nano.
+Lastly and probably, most importantly, with the SSA2 you cannot control its UI over USB.
+So no more computer remote control visual operation of the device like I was able to do with the original nanovna.
 As a result this utility is intended to unify the two nanos to satisfy my above need and do my remote control in Jupyter instead.